How to Dose lipasanF® Correctly — Step by Step

 Why Evening Dosing — The Microbiology Behind the Rule

-lipasanF® contains specialized lipase-producing bacterial strains.
+lipasanF® contains specialized microbial culture.
 These are not fast-acting chemicals — they need time and stability to enzymatically break down triglycerides.
 That is their strength, and simultaneously their requirement.

 Morning or mid-service dosing means: the product gets flushed through the trap with the next rinse surge before it can have any meaningful effect.
 Chlorine from cleaners compounds the problem.
 Result: no measurable effect, frustrated operators.